Employer of Record

 Collective redundancy is employed when the extinction or transformation of jobs is motivated by proven economic, technological, or structural reasons affecting more than 20 employees.
 The procedure for collective redundancy mirrors that of individual dismissal on objective grounds, including compensation terms and calculation.

-In terms of procedure, collective redundancy requires adherence to the GLL, involving a communication phase and execution phase (a 60-day notice period preceding the termination date, subject to GLL requirements).
-The Inspectorate-General of Labour may intervene post the mandatory communication to clarify the situation.
-Additionally, employers can engage in meetings with employee representative bodies to exchange information and insights, subsequently sharing their conclusions with the Inspectorate-General of Labour.
+In terms of procedure, collective redundancy requires adherence to the General Labour Law, involving prior communication to the labour authorities and worker representatives and observance of the applicable statutory process before the termination date.
+The Inspectorate-General of Labour may intervene after the mandatory communication to clarify the situation.
+Additionally, employers can engage in meetings with employee representative bodies to exchange information and insights, subsequently sharing their conclusions with the competent labour authority.

 Notice Period

-During a trial period, either party may terminate the employment agreement without the requirement of notice, compensation, or justification.
+During a trial period, either party may terminate the employment agreement without the requirement of notice, compensation, or justification, unless the parties have agreed otherwise in writing.

 Employers

-• Employers cannot terminate agreements except in situations expressly predicated in the applicable law, with notice periods and severance payments applied in certain cases.
+• Employers cannot terminate agreements except in situations expressly provided for in the applicable law, with notice periods and severance payments applying in certain cases.

 Employees